The Truth of the Work:

-After several sessions of a Theories of Change Learning and Study Circle in 2016, we wrote this reflection on the use and practice around the notion of "Theory of Change" being demanded by donors, and the problems and possibilities practitioners are experiencing.
+Following a series of learning sessions with practitioners from various organisations in Cape Town we wrote this reflection on the use and practice of "Theory of Change" being demanded by donors, and the problems and possibilities practitioners are experiencing.

 Striving for wholeness – an account of the development of a sovereign approach to evaluation

 This case study offers an approach to evaluation that serves to support and strengthen social change organisations and initiatives.
 It is also a case study and account of the development of a practice, and a practitioner, showing the path this approach took in its development through experience.
 And then that path is illustrated by several smaller case-stories that give insight into particular emphases and practices supported by the approach.
 In so doing it attempts to offer both theoretical and practical insight into what practicing evaluation out of a ‘sovereign’ approach might involve.

 Facilitating Social Change: Seven Questions that Keep Us Awake